 *No Win No Fee Conditions: Please visit www.slatergordon.com.au/firm/legal-costs/no-win-no-fee

 Strict time limits apply

 These vary from state to state, so it’s essential to get legal advice as soon as you can.
-We are able to offer a No Win - No Fee cost agreement in most matters relating to Will disputes.

 Contact Us - Free 15 minute consultation

 If you’ve been unfairly provided for, left out of a Will, or even if there was no Will at all, you could be eligible for financial compensation.Make an Enquiry